Domestic Violence Act

 If a judge finds that domestic violence occurred, the defendant may be prevented from entering the victim’s residence or place of employment, as well as having any form of electronic, written, or spoken contact with the victim.
 In addition, the defendant may be prohibited from possessing weapons and may be required to attend counseling sessions.
 The victim may be awarded exclusive possession of the parties’ home and temporary custody of the children.
 In New Jersey, final restraining orders do not expire, and they are enforceable in every state.Seek Guidance from a New Jersey Divorce Lawyer

 The safety of your children and you is perhaps the most fundamental concern involved in any separation or divorce proceeding.
 The attorneys at Lindabury, McCormick, Estabrook & Cooper represent individuals in many New Jersey communities who are navigating divorce, child custody, alimony, and other family law matters.
 We also maintain offices in Summit, Westfield and Red Bank from which we can assists clients in areas throughout Morris, Hudson, Bergen, Essex, Somerset, and Warren Counties.
-To discuss your situation with a knowledgeable divorce attorney, contact us at (908) 233-6800 or online and schedule a free consultation.
+Call our office at (908) 233-6800 or contact us online to schedule a consultation.